0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 sudo ufw allow 80
 ```

-http traffic is necessary for getting and renewing SSL/TSL certificate of your domain.
+Http traffic is necessary for getting and renewing SSL/TSL certificate of your domain.
 The acme service request a
 certificate.
 The certificate provider demands a proof of control of the domain.
 The proof consist of the webserver
 (nginx) placing a token on a specified path using http on port 80.